nikitalobanov12/dayflow/README.md

 High-performance desktop task manager built with Tauri 2.0, React 18, and TypeScript.
 Features real-time drag-and-drop kanban boards, advanced sprint modes with dynamic window management, and SQLite-backed persistence.

+> **_NOTE:_**  This is currently only working as a desktop application with a local sqlite database, currently working on migrating to postgres to add more features and make it usable as a web app as well

 ## Architecture Overview

 ### Tech Stack